techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README.md

   * If the query is for a University domain, your RDNS Forwarder forwards it to the **Core Services Resolvers** located in a Core Services VPC.
 These resolvers are able to resolve DNS records in zones which are restricted to University clients only.

-  * If the query is for any other domain, your RDNS Forwarder instead forwards it to [AmazonProvidedDNS](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html#AmazonDNS).
+  * If the query is for any other domain, your RDNS Forwarder instead forwards it to [AmazonProvidedDNS](https://docs.aws.amazon.com/vpc/latest/userguide/AmazonDNS-concepts.html#AmazonDNS).
 AmazonProvidedDNS offers some special features whose behavior is specific to your VPC and cannot be replicated by the Core Services Resolvers.

 ## Automated Updates

 RDNS Forwarders are designed to run completely unattended.
 They use cron and [ansible-pull](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#ansible-pull) to perform two distinct types of automated self-updates:

-  * Once per hour, the *zone configuration* (i.e. which individual zones' queries should be forwarded to the Core Services Resolvers instead of to AmazonProvidedDNS) is updated to reflect the latest list of zones maintained by the [IP Address Management service](https://techservices.illinois.edu/services/ip-address-management), and `named` is instructed to reload the new configuration if it has changed.
+  * Once per hour, the *zone configuration* (i.e. which individual zones' queries should be forwarded to the Core Services Resolvers instead of to AmazonProvidedDNS) is updated to reflect the latest list of zones maintained by the [IP Address Management service](https://help.uillinois.edu/TDClient/42/UIUC/Requests/Service/177/IP-Address-Management), and `named` is instructed to reload the new configuration if it has changed.

   * Once per month, a *full update* is performed based on the ansible code published in this git repository.
-This includes a `yum -y update` to get the latest versions of all installed system packages [regardless of which Amazon Linux 2 AMI we started from](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/amazon-linux-ami-basics.html#repository-config).
+This includes a `dnf -y --releasever=latest update` to apply all available package updates [regardless of which Amazon Linux 2023 AMI we started from](https://docs.aws.amazon.com/linux/al2023/ug/managing-repos-os-updates.html).

     **The full update often involves a reboot, during which time the RDNS Forwarder will briefly stop answering queries.**